ddttom/iCal/README.md

   - **Interactive Elements**: Floating Action Button (FAB) for quick event creation, modal forms for adding/editing events, and toast notifications.
   - **Real-time Search & Filtering**: Instant text search and date range filtering.
   - **Event Management**: View details, edit existing events, and delete events directly from the UI.
-  - **Raw Data Inspection**: View the underlying iCal data for any event.
+  - **Raw Data Inspection**: View the underlying iCal data for any event using the "View Raw" feature.
+  - **Standardized Time**: All times are displayed in 24-hour format, with internal UTC storage for consistency.
   - **Visual Indicators**: Icons to easily distinguish between recurring and single events.
 - **Advanced Calendar Features**:
   - **Repeating Events**: Support for recurring events (Daily, Weekly, Monthly) via `RRULE`.